 - Co-mentorship from the Vice Chair of Quality and Safety at BIDMC (Professor SK Ramachandran), and the SALG co-chairs: Professor J J Pandit and Dr P Young

 - Scholars will identify project(s) in the UK that they will develop and lead on, after their return to the UK

 By accessing oversight from these faculty, this scholarship will equip successful candidates with the theoretical, practical and leadership skills to implement quality and safety techniques and processes within their organizations, in addition to benefitting from the immense network and resources of the Harvard academic community.
 We expect that they will be positioned to become the future leaders in quality and safety.

-- the completed preliminary visa and regulatory screening form (downloadable from the above page)
+• complete the preliminary visa and regulatory screening form which can be found below

-- a letter of intent explaining your reasons for applying
+• submit a letter of intent explaining their reasons for applying

-- if a trainee, a statement from current employer that they guarantee that you will be employed with them on completion of your scholarship
+• if a trainee, should provide a statement from current employer that they guarantee that you will be employed with them on completion of your scholarship

 • submit all of the above as a single file (Word, or preferably pdf) by the closing date.
 The filename should be the candidate’s surname, followed by ‘BIDMC’ (eg, Smith-BIDMC).
 Email the single file to [email protected]